airflow-helm/charts/charts/airflow/README.md

 # Airflow Helm Chart

-> ⚠️ NOTE
->
-> this chart is the continuation of [stable/airflow](https://github.com/helm/charts/tree/master/stable/airflow), by the same maintainers
+> ⚠️ this chart is the continuation of [stable/airflow](https://github.com/helm/charts/tree/master/stable/airflow), see [issue #6](https://github.com/airflow-helm/charts/issues/6) for upgrade guide

 [Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule, and monitor workflows.